Constantin Westchiloff: Training

-Emigration from Russia
+Emigration

 Westchiloff emigrated from Soviet Russia in 1922, lived in Italy until 1928, and lived in France 1929-1936.
 Passenger lists document multiple New York arrivals for Constantin.
 In his first arrival, dated 26 Sep 1935, he crossed the Atlantic alone on the SS Île de France.
 Three subsequent, yearly crossings were with his wife Marie.
 They arrived in New York on the SS Normandie on 23 July 1936.
 Their next two crossings were on the Île de France: one arrival dated 8 June 1937, the other dated 14 Oct 1938.

-Career in France
+France

 Westchiloff's studio in Paris looked directly out at the Seine River.
 Records of Hôtel Drouot, a large auction house in Paris, document sales of some paintings which Westchiloff produced while living in France.
 In the spring of 1928 in Paris, Westchiloff exhibited paintings at the Galeries Jean Charpentier, 76 Rue du Faubourg-Saint-Honoré (that location in Paris now occupied by Sotheby's France).
 This was the second exhibition for Westchiloff at Jean Charpentier.

 Between 1928 and 1930 Westchiloff worked in Paris as set designer for and director of the Russian Intimate Theater of D. N. Kirova.
 From 1933 until his departure from France, Westchiloff was a member of the board of the Artists Section at the Union of Russian Art Workers in France.
 Westchiloff also participated in group exhibitions of Russian émigré artists — one show in 1930 in Belgrade and such shows in Paris in 1931 and 1932.